Climate and Nature Crisis

 • Prioritise independent scientific bodies, universities and research institutes for factual information and context.

-• Be transparent about potential conflicts of interest (e.g. sources funded by fossil fuel interests or lobby groups).
+• Be transparent about potential conflicts of interest (e.g. sources funded by fossil fuel interests or lobby groups, and their role in propagating disinformation).

 Images / Visuals

-• Use images that accurately represent impacts and responses (e.g. communities adapting, renewable energy, nature restoration) rather than relying solely on polar bears or smokestacks.
+• Use images that accurately represent impacts and responses (e.g. communities adapting, renewable energy, nature restoration) rather than relying solely on polar bears, smokestacks or especially images which trivialise rises in temperature through misleading associations to appealing weather.

-• Avoid disaster imagery without context, which can overwhelm audiences and contribute to fatalism if not accompanied by explanation and agency.
+• Prioritise context alongside disaster imagery, which can overwhelm audiences and contribute to fatalism if not accompanied by explanation and agency.

-• Ensure consent and dignity when depicting affected people, especially in the global South, and avoid reinforcing stereotypes of helplessness.
+• Ensure consent and dignity when depicting affected people, especially in the global South, and avoid reinforcing stereotypes of helplessness or of “Western saviours”.

 Case Study